Raziel: Authorship of Sefer Raziel HaMalakh

-The famous Sefer Raziel HaMalakh ("Book of Raziel the Angel") attributed to this figure is said to contain all secret knowledge, and is considered to be a book of magic.
-He stands close by God's throne, and therefore hears and writes down everything that is said and discussed.
+The famous Sefer Raziel HaMalakh ("Book of Raziel the Angel") attributed to this figure is said to contain all secret knowledge, and it is considered to be a book of magic.
+He stands close by God's throne and therefore hears and writes down everything said and discussed.
 He purportedly gave the book to Adam and Eve after they ate from the forbidden tree of the knowledge of good and evil (that resulted in their expulsion from the Garden of Eden) so the two could find their way back "home" and better understand their God.
 Raziel's fellow angels were deeply disturbed by this, and thus stole the book from Adam and threw it into the ocean.
-God Himself decided not to punish Raziel, but instead retrieved the book by means of the Rahab and returned it to Adam and Eve.
+God did not punish Raziel, but instead retrieved the book through the Rahab and returned it to Adam and Eve.

-According to some sources, the book was passed on through the generations to Enoch (In 3 Enoch believed to have later become the angel Metatron), who may have incorporated his own writings into the tome.
+According to some sources, the book was passed on through the generations to Enoch (In 3 Enoch believed to have later become the angel Metatron), who may have incorporated his writings into the tome.
 From Enoch, the archangel Raphael gave it to Noah, who used the wisdom within to build Noah's Ark.
-The Book of Raziel was said to have come into the possession of King Solomon, and a number of texts claiming to be this volume have appeared.
+The Book of Raziel was said to have come into the possession of King Solomon, and some texts claiming to be this volume have appeared.

+Sefer HaRazim, a 4th-century Jewish mystical text which is distinct from Sefer Raziel HaMalakh, is also said to have been given to Noah by the angel Raziel.